Get Help Today: 844-288-4672

 A relapse of addiction is no different than a relapse of cancer.
 It’s not the affected individual’s fault.
 It just means the addiction treatment needs to be adjusted or the person needs to try different strategies to get back on track.

-Recovery can improve resilience
+Recovery can Improve Resilience

 There’s a widespread belief that a previous substance use disorder increases the risk of developing a future drug addiction.
 But the opposite can also be true.
 Studies have shown that people who have recovered from substance abuse have less than half the risk of developing a new addiction.